 Avalon’s curatorial practice is rooted in supporting emerging and under-represented artists, alongside a commitment to bringing accessibility into the gallery space.
 Her thesis research is rooted in process and studio culture, and how this long standing tradition when brought into the gallery can aid in fostering accessibility and provide the viewer with a sense of agency and a platform for learning.

-Philip Ocampo (he/him) is a queer Filipino artist and curator based in Toronto, Canada.
+Philip Ocampo is a queer Filipino artist and curator based in Toronto, Canada.
 Ocampo’s multidisciplinary practice primarily involves sculpture, installation, illustration and public programming.
 His work usually explores phenomenon, nostalgia, and the reconciling of personal experiences.
 Ocampo holds a BFA in Digital Painting and Expanded Animation from OCAD U.

 Through an experimental approach, Agnes' creative practice seeks to integrate themes of displacement, fragmentation, and temporality together in an interdisciplinary blend of digital and moving image, photography, graphic design, text, and print matter.
 She holds a BFA (Honours with Distinction) in Publications from OCAD University (2023) and has completed her propaedeutic studies at Design Academy Eindhoven, Netherlands.